ddnexus/pagy/README.md

 ## New in 3.0+

+- Pagy 3.0+ is considerably faster, lighter and more efficient than 2.0+ on modern environments (see the charts below)
-- Internal refactoring of nav helpers for improved performance and more intuitive API
+- The javascript nav helpers have been refactored for improved performance and more intuitive API
+- The i18n has been refactored, the dictionary files are simpler and 100% compliant with the i18n gem
 - Added [Maximizing Performance](https://ddnexus.github.io/pagy/how-to#maximizing-performance) docs as a practical guide to choose the best options for your requirements and environment
-- Pagy 3.0+ is even faster and lighter than 2.0+ on modern environments (see the charts below)

-**Notice**: Updating from 2.0+ to 3.0+ requires only a few renaming.
+**Notice**: Updating from 2.0+ to 3.0+ requires a some search and replace and a little reorganization of your custom i18n dictionaries.
 Check the [CHANGELOG](https://github.com/ddnexus/pagy/blob/master/CHANGELOG.md) for details.

 **Suggestion**: If you are using any `pagy*_nav` helper, [consider to switch](https://ddnexus.github.io/pagy/how-to#consider-the-nav_js) to `pagy*_nav_js`, which gives you the same output with a substancial performance boost.